 Hello sustainable fashion, it’s nice to meet you

-Sustainability took an important part of my life only after becoming a mom.
+Sustainable fashion and sustainability, in general, took an important part of my life only after becoming a mom.
 To be honest, I haven’t really given it much thought before that.
 Fashion was always an important part of my life and sustainability…. well, not so much.
-With the arrival of my daughter I got to thinking more and more about the origins of my clothes, ecology and toxic impact of fashion on our planet.
+With the arrival of my daughter, I got to thinking more and more about the origins of my clothes, ecology and toxic impact of fashion on our planet.
 For the first time ever I was bothered by the thoughts about the world we are leaving behind for my little girl.
 I knew the only way I could start to make a difference was by changing the minds around me… but most of all my way of life had to change.
 Not the one to be known to do things half-heartedly, I’ve embarked on a journey of not buying anything for a year.
 A fun, year-long project, where I’ve learned how to customize my clothes, DIY and about the share economy.
 You can read about my journey here: 365dayswithoutshopping.com

 Sustainability includes several components - economic, social & the environmental.
 We need all three of these working together to create a truly sustainable fashion industry.